 The Power Plant

-In the late 1980s, Acea decided to undertake a complete renovation of the historic plant: the Engine Room and the new Boiler Room, with its underlying environments, were transformed into an Art Centre and multimedia centre, while the remaining environments became offices, laboratories, and warehouses.
+In the late 1980s, Acea decided to undertake a complete renovation of the historic plant: the Engine Room and the new Boiler Room, with its underlying rooms, were transformed into an Art Center and multimedia center, while the remaining rooms became offices, laboratories and warehouses.

 To learn more about the history of the Centrale Montemartini before its conversion to a museum, you can consult online > the Acea historical archives, full of photos and historical documents.